Archive of General Sir Archibald Hunter

 I am however expecting the approval any day now and it will then appear.

-The redistribution scheme is now before Government and we shall take it in council shortly.
+The redistribution scheme is now before Government and we shall take it

 As regards